yallowraven/freemusic-downloader-notes/Implementation.md

 - extract `download_songs.py`
 - add output directory arg to CLI
 - add silent mode to make it less loud during download
+- extract metadata extraction, add arg to make it optional
+	- add another arg to delete songs with no metadata